 There are a lot of scary diseases out there that can cause your dog to shake.
 Distemper, neurological diseases, kidney disease, and seizure disorders (as well as many, many more diseases) can all cause shaking in dogs.

 Keep careful track of any other changes in your dog’s behavior, activity level, and appetite.
 Pay close attention to the frequency, odor, and consistency of your dog’s stool and urine.
-If your dog’s shaking is relatively new and accompanied with other symptoms, get a full veterinary workup as soon as possible.
+If your dog’s shaking is relatively new and accompanied by other symptoms, get a full veterinary workup as soon as possible.
 There may be bloodwork and other tests involved, but it’s worth it for your pup’s health!

 While some of the diseases that cause shaking are treatable or manageable, others, like distemper, are very serious and often fatal.
 Vaccinate your dog to help prevent distemper.
 Good preventative care can also stave off kidney disease.
 The causes of seizure disorders and neurological disease can be harder to pin down.